PetarV-/viral/fakeclient/readme.txt

  - Line 2: 1 integer, represents number of bots, call it N
  - Following N lines:
     + longitude and latitude: two doubles, starting position
-    + change in coordinates
+    + maximum change in coordinates (per second)
-    + update rate (miliseconds between updates)
-    + deviation of update rate
+    + mean time between updates (mean of exponential distribution) in ms
  - Can also have lines that are comments: these need to start with a #
  - If line is malformed, stop